dualslash/The-FAIR-Handbook/_sources/intro1.md

 ```

 ## Call to action
 Reusing health data is not an easy task.
-Setting up an ecosystem even less.
+And setting up an ecosystem is not something done alone.
+We can help!
 TNO is active in many public-private partnerships and other collaborations with SMEs to setup health data ecosystems.
-We are actively looking for new partners in these projects.
+We are actively looking for new partners in these and new projects.

 `````{admonition} Reach out!
 :class: tip